Baagsma/PBQA/examples/README.md

 After the response is generated, the exchange is added to the database for future reference.

 By default, the database has a "collection" for each pattern that was loaded.
 And when unspecified, the default collection from which the history is retrieved when queried, is the pattern name.
 This can be overridden by specifying the `history_name` parameter in the `llm.ask()` method.
-Collections can be created with the `db.create_collection()` method.
+Collections can also be created manually using the `db.create_collection()` method.

 _[Note.](#examples-and-history-caveat)_ The use of `n_hist` in conjunction with `n_examples` has not been properly tested yet.
 Using both parameters may lead to unexpected behavior.